grzesiowski1223/TerminalPetTux/README.md

 ## Features

-- Simple interactive commands:
+- Terminal-based virtual pet game
+- Interactive actions:
-  - Feed tux
+  - Feed Tux
-  - Play with tux
+  - Play with Tux
+  - Put Tux to sleep
+  - Visit the shop to buy items
+  - Use items from inventory
+- Tux has stats: Hunger, Happiness, Energy, Mood, Money
-  - Check tux's mood and health
+- ASCII art shows Tux's current mood
- - Portable and easy to run on most Linux / Windows systems
+- Inventory system with consumable items
+- Game over when Tux dies

 ---
 ## Presentation of use